Arka-Paul/lsb-stego-detector/README.md

 ---

-## 5. Proposed Detector
+## 6. Proposed Detector

-The main detector is provided in two forms:
+The main detector is provided in two forms.

 ### GUI version